Click here to add Free Graduate TESOL Guide to your favorites

 6) A Job

-You can find a part-time job off campus (such as teaching ESL at a private English language school) and use the money to pay some of your tuition or fees.
+You can find a part-time job off campus, such as teaching ESL at a private English language school, and use the money to pay some of your tuition or fees.
 For instance, in Australia, students can work up to twenty hours per week.
 In fact, you can find a full-time job (such as teaching at a local school) and use the salary to pay for your studies.
 Please remember that international students MUST have an employment authorization document from the government to be legally employed; they also have to have the money to pay for education before they can be admitted to the country where they will be studying.

 7) Academic Exchanges

 Academic exchanges let you attend a school overseas while you are still enrolled at the school where you are currently studying.
 For example, you can study in Australia for a year while you are still enrolled at your university in China, come back to China, and have the credits transferred from Australia to your TEFL/TESL program in China.
-In order for you to do that, there has to be an agreement between the two universities.
-To find out more, contact the International Office at your university.
+In order for you to do that, there has to be a

 8) Your Employer

 The school or university where you are currently teaching English may be interested in paying for your Master’s degree.
 This type of funding can be typically provided in exchange for a multi-year commitment to this particular school.
-For instance, your employer may pay for your one-year Australian MA TESOL if you promise to come back and teach at his/her school for three years.
+For instance, your employer may pay for your one-year Australian MA TESOL if you promise to come back and teach at his/her school

 9) The Military